diegosdantonio/academic-cv/content/home/about.md

 ## **ABOUT ME**

-Hi!;

  I am a professor of Digital Systems at Unibague Labs, my current work revolves around smart systems technologies (Teaching and Research).
-It involves developing methods to understand the environment information (Instrumentation and Perception), remote monitoring (IoT), mathematical processes description (Modeling and Parameter Estimation) and execution of automatic tasks (Control).
-I am interested in developing of new age technologies perception systems and automatic scene understanding for intelligent  mobile robot applications.
+It involves developing methods to understand the environmental information (Instrumentation and Perception), remote monitoring (IoT), mathematical processes description (Modeling and Parameter Estimation) and execution of automatic tasks (Control).
+I am interested in developing new age technologies perception systems and automatic scenes understanding the intelligent  mobile robot applications.